 The American Studies Graduate Program

 Montana State University offers the degrees of Master of Arts and Doctor of Philosophy in a unique Rocky Mountain setting that provides students with advanced research opportunities at such sites as the Museum of the Rockies in Bozeman and Yellowstone National Park.
-With a special focus on the American West, the program draws on a distinguished cohort of full-time and associated faculty with research and teaching expertise in the disciplines of Anthropology, Architectural History, Art History, English, History, Media and Theater Arts, Native American Studies, Political Science, and Sociology.
+With a special focus on the American West, the program draws on a distinguished cohort of full-time and associated faculty with research and teaching expertise in the disciplines of Anthropology, Architectural History, Art History, English, History, Film and Photography, Native American Studies, Political Science, and Sociology.

 If you are not a Montana resident, here is some important information: MSU's American Studies program is a Western Regional Graduate Program (WRGP) through the Western Interstate Commission for Higher Education (WICHE).
 This program allows students from 16 select western states/territories to pay 150% of resident tuition instead of full out-of-state tuition.